diorng78/3.2-ngmunwai/README.md

 User access token for a GitHub App	ghu_	"Authenticating with a GitHub App on behalf of a user" Installation access token for a GitHub App	ghs_	"Authenticating as a GitHub App installation" Refresh token for a GitHub App	ghr_	"Refreshing user access tokens"

+4 MOST POPULAR GIT COMMAND
+- git clone  (Clone repository from github)
+- git init   (To create a new repository)
+- git add    (adds a change in the working directory to the staging area)
+- git commit (select the changes that will be staged for the next commit)
+- git push   (upload local repository content to a remote repository)